 GeneCards Summary for OR52A4P Gene

-OR52A4P (Olfactory Receptor, Family 52, Subfamily A, Member 4, Pseudogene) is a Pseudogene.
-Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and olfactory receptor activity.
+OR52A4P (Olfactory Receptor Family 52 Subfamily A Member 4 Pseudogene) is a Pseudogene.
+Among its related pathways are Signaling by GPCR and Olfactory transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and olfactory receptor activity.